Wayfarer-Labs/owl-control/README.md

 ## ⚙️ Uploading

 Uploads are manual only.
-Data is stored locally and only uploaded when you manually press the upload button in settings.
-You can access upload options by opening the tray icon and selecting "Settings" -> "Upload".
-Note that you can always press "show recordings" in OBS to find all the files.
+Data is stored locally and only uploaded when you manually press the Upload button in settings.

 ## ⌨️ Default Hotkeys